-Thinking About Installing a Hidden Door or Bookcase?
+Thinking About Installing a Hidden Bookcase Door?
 Consider These 7 Issues First

 Hidden doors and bookcases aren’t just for superheroes and spies.
-If you’re considering installing one in your home, be prepared to think carefully about budget, permitting, and a host of other issues.
+Before installing one in your home, here's what you need to know about budget, permitting, and a host of other issues.

 What’s the door’s purpose: security or novelty?

 The first detail to nail down is why you want the door in the first place.
 Do you want to install a hidden door for security or for novelty?
-Do you need a hidden room to retreat to, or just to make the most out of your tiny space by installing a bookshelf in a doorway?
+Do you need a secure, hidden room to retreat to, or are you just trying to make the most out of your tiny space by installing a bookshelf in a doorway?

-According to Humble, president and founder of Hidden Door Store, security doors involve a ton of engineering and design, and even many experienced cabinetmakers and woodworkers lack the expertise to pull them off.
-Creating a novelty hidden door is much easier.
+According to Humble, security doors involve a ton of engineering and design, and even many experienced cabinetmakers and woodworkers lack the expertise to pull them off.
+Creating a novelty hidden door bookcase is much easier.

 What’s your budget?

 If your secret door is hiding a vault of gold coins and other collectibles, your design options are nearly endless.
-Shelves, mirrors, custom trim work, exotic wood species, and security features like deadbolts, bulletproofing, and other options are all options you can choose and customize for those treasures.
+Shelves, mirrors, custom trim work, exotic wood species, and security features like deadbolts, bulletproofing, are all options you can customize for those treasures.

 Whether you order a novelty door and install it yourself or you pay a professional to design and build a custom door, it’s going to take time.
 Humble says the lead time on his pre-designed doors is currently 1 to 2 months.

 He also says that even experienced DIYers should expect to spend as much as 10 times longer installing the door than even the longest estimate, as there is a lot to know about these “niche” passageways (sorry, we couldn’t help it).